What is Safe Harbour Protection?

 Will the company have to disclose that it intends Safe Harbour protection?

-No. companies will not have to disclose whether they are operating in Safe Harbour, but a listed company will still have to abide by continous disclosure obligations.
+No. companies will not have to disclose whether they are operating in Safe Harbour, but a listed company will still have to abide by continuous disclosure obligations.

 When will the Safe Harbour reforms be law?